Are you looking for the ultimate 5 days in London itinerary?

 You will want to remain healthy while you travel to London and pack lightly to make your travels easier.

-If you are planning on taking a lot of pictures with your phone you will definitely want to consider an external charging battery.
 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.

 My daughter gifted me with this FugeTek Selfie Stick and Tripod for my birthday.
 It has Bloothtooth connectivity so it is very easy to use.

-I was never a fan of packing cubes until I tried them out!
-Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.

 I never leave home on a trip without my Bobble filtration bottle.
 The 18.5-ounce size is perfect for travel and it fits nicely in the pocket of a backpack or your purse.